 All training institutions and programs must be approved by the State of Colorado.
 To determine if your training institution and program are approved by the State, please check the Eligible Training Provider list.

 Services and funds of this program are not an entitlement and will be entirely based on the participant’s follow through and on the availability of grant funding.

 1. To get started, please read and ensure you meet the eligibility requirements for the assistance you are requesting.
 If you do not meet the requirements at this time, we encourage you to contact us once you meet the requirements.

-2. Attend an information session offered Mondays 9 a.m. to noon.
+2. Attend an information session offered the first and third Mondays of each month, 9 a.m. to noon.
 No registration is necessary.
 Program applications are available at the conclusion of the information session.

 If you are thinking of going to school be sure to do your research BEFORE you commit to a program.
 These links provide information that may help you avoid a costly mistake.

 Your opinion is important to us.
 Please take a few minutes to complete this satisfaction survey so that we may improve our services.
 Click here